Anti-corporate activism: Art activism

 An artist critical of sociopolitical agendas in business is conceptualist Hans Haacke.

 Anti-corporate web sites

-In June 2008, Condé Nast Publications released an article entitled "The Secret Seven" which listed the top seven anti-corporate web sites.
-These included: WikiLeaks, Mini-Microsoft, Wal-Mart Watch, HomeOwners for Better Building, Brenda Priddy and Company (automotive spy photos) and finally Apple Rumor Sites AppleInsider and MacRumors.
+In June 2008, Condé Nast Publications released an article entitled "The Secret Seven", which listed the top seven anti-corporate web sites.
+These included: WikiLeaks, Mini-Microsoft, Wal-Mart Watch, Brenda Priddy and Company (automotive spy photos), AppleInsider and MacRumors.
 In 2020, a group called "Save our Elders from Corporate Abuse" was formed on Facebook.
-The page was designed to report and expose banks, trust companies, brokerage firms, and other businesses that contractually obligate or otherwise trap senior citizens, particularly those over the age of 80, into predatory loans, perpetual billing for products, or other schemes intended to get money from them without their knowledge or consent.
+The page tried to report and expose businesses that trap senior citizens into predatory loans, perpetual billing for products, or other schemes.

-New digital media

-Media and digital networking have become important features of modern anti-corporate movements.
-The speed, flexibility, and ability to reach a massive potential audience has provided a technological foundation for a contemporary network social movement structure.
-As a result, communities and interpersonal connections have transformed - meaning that corporations can be challenged in novel ways.
-The internet supports and strengthens local ties, but also facilitates new patterns for political activity.
-Activists have used this medium to operate between both the online and offline political spectrum.

-Email lists, web pages, and open editing software have allowed for changes within an organization.
-Social media allows activism to be coordinated and scaled in previously unimaginable ways.
-Now, actions are planned, information is shared, documents are produced by multiple people, and all of this can be done despite differences in distance.
-This has led to increased growth in digital collaboration.
-Activists can presently build ties between diverse topics, open the distribution of information, decentralize and increase collaboration, and self-direct networks.

 Rise of anti-corporate globalization

-Nearly fifty thousand people protested the WTO meetings in Seattle on November 30, 1999.
-Labor, economic, and environmental activists protesting corporate globalization disrupted and ended the meetings.
-Participants communicated their experiences and strategies through emails, websites, and other platforms.
-Their success electrified activists and anti-globalization networks grew stronger and new ones emerged.
-Anti-corporate globalization movements have successfully used social media to expand and organize mass mobilizations.
+On November 30, 1999, nearly fifty thousand people protested the WTO meetings in Seattle, which disrupted and ended the meetings.
+Participants communicated their strategies through emails, websites, and other platforms.
+Some new anti-globalization networks have emerged.

 In the United States, anti-corporate globalization movements reemerged after less attention was given to the war in Iraq, resulting in an increase in mass mobilizations.